sergeyen7/sergeyen7.github.io/index.md

 * Length: length of channel for trade opening/closing.
 You can choose 20/10, 20/20, 50/20, 50/50, 100/50, 100/100.
 Default value: 50/50.

-* Permit stop: use stop or go reversal.
+* Permit stoploss: use stop or go reversal.
 Default value: without stop, reversal strategy.

 * Orders number: use single order or divide it to several orders.